Slash10241/CompanyMind/README.md

-# CompanyMind — Industrial Knowledge Intelligence Platform
+# CompanyMind — Knowledge Intelligence Platform

-An AI-powered knowledge platform that ingests heterogeneous business and industrial documents, builds a unified knowledge graph, and makes their collective intelligence queryable through a conversational copilot.
+An AI-powered platform that ingests heterogeneous business and industrial documents and makes their collective intelligence queryable through a conversational copilot with source citations and confidence scoring.

 Built for the **Unstop Hackathon — Theme 8: AI for Industrial Knowledge Intelligence**.